Warner Bros. Jungle Habitat

 Warner Bros.
 Jungle Habitat, which was in West Milford, in Passaic County, New Jersey, United States, was a Warner Bros.-owned theme park that opened in the summer of 1972, and closed in October 1976.
 By November 1972, the park had 500,000 paid visitors.
-The park contained over 1,500 animals; it consisted of a drive-through section and a walk-through section.
-The drive-through section was an animal safari park and the walk-through area was called Jungle Junction (no relation to the Disney TV show of the same name).
+The park contained over 1,500 animals, and consisted of a drive-through section and a walk-through section.